dawidd6/action-homebrew-bump-formula/README.md

 ### Livecheck

-If `livecheck` input is set to `true`, the Action will run `brew livecheck` to check if formula is outdated or if tap contains outdated formulae and then will run `brew bump-formula-pr` on those formulae with proper arguments to bump them.
+If `livecheck` input is set to `true`, the Action will run `brew livecheck` to check if any provided formulae are outdated or if tap contains any outdated formulae and then will run `brew bump-formula-pr` on each of those formulae with proper arguments to bump them.

-Might be a good idea to run this on schedule.
+Might be a good idea to run this on schedule, so one gets automated PRs updating outdated formulae.

 If there are no outdated formulae, the Action will just exit.